mcuneyttopbas/Order-Load-Business-Intelligence/README.md

 It enables to make processes safer and faster in terms of operation and follow-up until the added orders are shipped.
 Thanks to its easy use, it aims to save time for the departments.
 In short, it contributes to the transformation of raw data into a meaningful business process.

-On the **Artificial Intelligence** side of the project, enhanced thinking and data analysis capability was emphasized during the design of the processes. <br><br>
+On the **Artificial Intelligence** side of the project, enhanced thinking and data analysis capability was emphasized during the design of the processes. <br>
 **Search Algorithm**, which enables the user to avoid mistakes and take faster action during the product selection phase,<br>
 **Root Finding Algorithms** that check whether the inputs received from the user are of Integer or Float data type,<br>
 **Sorting Algorithm** that offers dynamic use of filtering and display settings while browsing reports,<br>